Symplectic toric stratified spaces with isolated singularities: Symplectic cones and contact manifolds

-\begin{rem} The reasoning behind the name co-orientable is the fact that, for $(B,\xi)$ a co-orientable contact manifold, the line bundle $\xi^o$, the annihilator of $\xi$ in $T^*B$, is orientable.
-Thinking of the 1-form $\alpha$ as a section $\alpha:B \to T^*B$, a contact 1-form for $\xi$ functions as a nowhere zero section trivializing $\xi^o$.
-It follows that $\xi^o\backslash 0$ ($\xi^o$ without its zero section) has two components.
+\begin{rem} The reasoning behind the name ``co-orientable'' is the fact that, for $(B,\xi)$ a co-orientable contact manifold, the line bundle $\xi^o$ (the annihilator of $\xi$ in $T^*B$) is orientable.
+Thinking of the 1-form $\alpha$ as a section $\alpha:B\to T^*B$, a contact 1-form for $\xi$ functions as a nowhere 0 section trivializing $\xi^o$.
+It follows that $\xi^o\backslash 0$ (i.e., $\xi^o$ without its 0 section) has two components.